STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Introduction

 The idea of local SGD is first introduced in \cite{zinkevich2010parallelized} where each worker performs a certain number of local updates instead of one, and the PS aggregates the latest model of each worker as the final output.
 However, the scheme in \cite{zinkevich2010parallelized} has been proved to be no better than single-worker algorithms in the worst-case scenario due to the divergence of local optima across workers \cite{arjevani2015communication}.
 To address this issue, \cite{mcmahan2017communication} proposes the federated averaging (FedAvg) scheme, where each sampled worker runs multiple local updates before uploading the local model to the central server for aggregation and then the server re-sends the aggregated model back to the workers to repeat the above process.
 By increasing the communication frequency, FedAvg has been proved to be communication-efficient and enjoy remarkable performance under homogenous data distribution.
 The convergence analysis of the latter is widely explored in \cite{zhou2018convergence,stich2018local,wang2019cooperative,woodworth2018graph}.
 It should also be pointed out that FedAvg is proved to be able to achieve linear speedup concerning the number of workers in this setting.
-Furthermore, when data is heterogeneously distributed, the convergence of FedAvg is also proved by \cite{li2019convergence,khaled2019first,yu2019parallel,wang2019adaptive2,haddadpour2019convergence}, yet the linear speedup is no longer accessible since the convergence rate depends weakly on the number of workers.
+Furthermore, when data is heterogeneously distributed, the convergence of FedAvg is also proved by \cite{li2019convergence,khaled2019first,yu2019parallel,wang2019adaptive2,haddadpour2019convergence}.
 Local SGD has also been proved to achieve better time and communication performance than large mini-batch training with the size of the mini-batch being the same as the total batchsize used in a training round of local SGD \cite{lin2019don}.
-The heterogeneous synchronization of local SGD under heterogeneous data distribution is also studied in \cite{wang2020tackling,ruan2021towards}. \cite{wang2020tackling} proposes the FedNova algorithm to balance the heterogeneity of the number of local updates across workers; while \cite{ruan2021towards} studies the impact of data heterogeneity on heterogeneous synchronization.

 \textbf{Adaptive Communication Strategies for Local SGD:} It has been proved by \cite{zhou2018convergence,yu2019parallel} that it is theoretically reasonable and advantageous to vary the communication frequency as the training proceeds.
 The authors of \cite{haddadpour2019local} present the convergence analysis of periodic averaging SGD (PASGD), which is FedAvg with no user sampling, and propose an adaptive scheme that gradually decreases the communication frequency between workers and the server to reduce total communication rounds.
 Meanwhile, \cite{wang2019adaptive} also proposes an adaptive strategy based on PASGD where the communication frequency is increased along the training process to achieve a decrease in the true convergence time.
 In addition, \cite{shen2021stl} proposes the STagewise Local SGD (STL-SGD) that increases the communication period along with decreasing learning rate to achieve further improvement.